Aquilaria malaccensis: Agarwood

-EconomicsAquilaria malaccensis is the major source of agarwood, a resinous heartwood, used for perfume and incense.
+Aquilaria malaccensis is the major source of agarwood, a resinous heartwood, used for perfume and incense.
 The resin is produced by the tree in response to infection by a parasitic ascomycetous mould, Phaeoacremonium parasitica, a dematiaceous (dark-walled) fungus.
+Agarwood is widely used in perfume industry, especially amongst Arabic brands.
+However, some European brands also claim to use natural agarwood oil in almost every perfume (for example: Montale and its perfume Wild Aoud).